Xilinx/Vitis_Libraries/vision/L2/README.md

 ## Level 2: Kernels and Engines

-Level 2 contains the host-callable kernels and engines for various Vitis Vision functions.
+Level 2 contains the OpenCL host-callable kernels and engines for various Vitis Vision functions.

 'examples' folder contains the OpenCL host code file and a C++ accel file that demonstrate the call of Vitis Vision functions to build for Vitis.